The Henry Ford: Civil War Remembrance

 Each year the Village honors the sacrifices and achievements of those who fought in the American Civil War.
 The Civil War Remembrance event takes place Memorial Day weekend (Saturday–Monday) every year.
 An estimated 750,000 people died during the Civil War.
 The Civil War Remembrance is a weekend event, which includes hundreds of Union and Confederate reenactors, musicians and historic presenters.
 This event features more than 400 Civil War reenactors who spend the entire weekend in the Village.
 Greenfield Village provides many opportunities in order to learn about the Civil War: exhibits, presentations, battle reenactments, concerts, short plays, hands-on activities and Q&A with historians.

 Motor Muster

 Motor Muster is one of two car shows that take place annually in Greenfield Village.
 Motor Muster is traditionally held on Father's Day weekend.
-This event currently features cars built from 1932–1976, and features between 600–800 cars.
+This event currently features cars built from 1932 to 1976, and features between 600 and 800 cars.
 Special attractions include car judging, and Pass in Review in which experts discuss highlights of the passing cars.